A Dynamic and Transformational Learning Community

 Enriched by the Lasallian Catholic heritage, Saint Mary’s University of Minnesota awakens, nurtures, and empowers learners to ethical lives of service and leadership.

 Grounded in its Lasallian Catholic identity, Saint Mary’s is a nationally ranked transformational and innovative university with a global footprint.
 Saint Mary’s graduates gain the advanced knowledge, skills, and critical-thinking abilities necessary to be lifelong learners, successful workers, good neighbors, and ethical citizens that ensure Saint Mary’s standing as a well-known top-tier national university that prepares tomorrow’s leaders.

 What does it mean to be a Lasallian Catholic university?

 Respect for All Persons

 We honor and respect the dignity of all individuals.

-We engage in quality education together as students, staff, and faculty by thinking critically and examining our world in light of faith.
+We engage together in quality education as students, staff, and faculty by thinking critically and examining our world in light of faith and reason.